telerik-boneyard/platform-friends-windowsphone/README.md

 2. Find the `telerikCloud:GoogleLoginProvider` tag.
 3. Replace the `ClientId` and `ClientSecret` attribute values with your Google app values.

-### (Optional) Windows Live
+### (Optional) Microsoft Account

 To demonstrate social login, we've pre-initialized the sample to use a  Microsoft Account Client ID owned by Telerik.
-However, you still need to enable Google integration in the Telerik Platform portal:
+However, you still need to enable Microsoft Account integration in the Telerik Platform portal:

 1. Go to your app.
 2. Click the Backend Services project that you are using.
 3. Navigate to **Users > Authentication**.
-4. Click the Windows Live check box.
+4. Ensure that the Windows Live box is checked.

 > Note that if you intend to use the code for a production app you need to set up your own Microsoft Account Client ID and adjust the code as follows: